 If you suspect that you may have an egg allergy, you should get an allergy test as soon as possible.
 Thanks to the development of medicine, you have a few options open to you, which make it a little confusing at first.
 The options to choose from include:

 - Skin prick test: This is the classic model of using a grid of needles to deposit a small amount of the allergens under your skin.
 If a welt or hive pops up, it’s a sign that you are dealing with an allergy to that particular allergen.
 There are many studies to show that this is not the most effective way to test for food allergies in particular due to false negatives.

-- Blood sample test: A more advanced kind of test is to submit a blood sample to a lab via finger prick withdrawal, and have the sample tested out of the body in a lab against a wide variety of allergens.
+- Blood sample test: A more Sensitivity Test Plus kind of test is to submit a blood sample to a lab via finger prick withdrawal, and have the sample tested out of the body in a lab against a wide variety of allergens.
 The results are then sent to you.
 This is the method that we use here at Allergy Test Ireland and it is thought to have the highest success level on its own for food allergies.

 - Oral test: This test is done in a medical setting and the person will eat varying amounts of their suspected allergen while connected to medical equipment.
 This equipment will track their reactions and from there a diagnosis can be determined.
 This has high levels of success with food allergies, though it can be frightening, especially if you are prone to reactions with respiratory distress.

 - Combination method: This uses a combination of 1-3 testing methods and it simply confirms the results from more than one source to help confirm an allergen.
 This is especially important for those who are fearful of false positives or negatives.